pdfix/action-pdf-accessibility-paddle-docker/README.md

 #### Using Image File for One Formula

+Automatically generates MathML ver.
+3 for provided formula in image using AI (Paddle formula model) and converted from LaTeX to MathML.
 As input it is expected to get image of formula.
 Output will be XML file containing MathML.

 Example: